Flashness123/Pic-Roulette-Privacy/index.md

 ## 9. Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-Changes will be posted on this page with an updated **“Last updated”** date.
+Any changes will be posted on this page with an updated **“Last updated”** date.

 ---

 ## 10. Contact Us

-If you have any questions about this Privacy Policy, you can contact us at:
+If you have any questions about this Privacy Policy or your data, you can contact us at:

 **Email:** lukas.kouba.de@gmail.com